-I started a few years back keeping all my gear in a Tupperware container.
-I put the container in the truck and off I go.
-When I return home, the container goes into its storage place until the next trip.
+I started a few years back keeping all my gear in a plastic container.
+I’d put the container in the truck and off I’d go.
+When returning home, the container goes into its storage place until the next trip.
 I need to be honest here as I say that.
 The container spends months riding around in the truck as I’ll fish any time at the drop of a hat and it usually gets replaced during hunting season.
 But that said, let take a look at the container.

 How To Pack